Tobacco: Contemporary

-Following the scientific revelations of the mid-20th century, tobacco was condemned as a health hazard, and eventually became recognized as a cause of cancer, as well as other respiratory and circulatory diseases.
+Following the scientific revelations of the early-to-mid-20th century, tobacco was condemned as a health hazard and eventually became recognized as a cause of cancer, as well as other respiratory and circulatory diseases.
 In the United States, this led to the adoption of the 1998 Tobacco Master Settlement Agreement, which settled the many lawsuits by the U.S. states in exchange for a combination of yearly payments to the states and voluntary restrictions on advertising and marketing of tobacco products.

-In the 1970s, Brown & Williamson cross-bred a strain of tobacco to produce Y1, a strain containing an unusually high nicotine content, nearly doubling from 3.2 to 3.5%, to 6.5%.
+In the 1970s, Brown & Williamson crossbred tobacco to produce Y1, a strain containing an unusually high nicotine content, nearly doubling from 3.2–3.5% to 6.5%.
 In the 1990s, this prompted the Food and Drug Administration to allege that tobacco companies were intentionally manipulating the nicotine content of cigarettes.

 The desire of many addicted smokers to quit has led to the development of tobacco cessation products.

 In 2003, in response to growth of tobacco use in developing countries, the World Health Organization successfully rallied 168 countries to sign the Framework Convention on Tobacco Control.
 The convention is designed to push for effective legislation and enforcement in all countries to reduce the harmful effects of tobacco.
 Between 2019 and 2021, concerns about increased COVID-19 health risks due to tobacco consumption facilitated smoking reduction and cessation.

 Biology

 Nicotiana

 Many species of tobacco are in the genus of herbs Nicotiana.
 It is part of the nightshade family (Solanaceae) indigenous to North and South America, Australia, south west Africa, and the South Pacific.

 Most nightshades contain varying amounts of nicotine, a powerful neurotoxin to insects.
-However, tobaccos tend to contain a much higher concentration of nicotine than the others.
+However, tobacco contains a much higher concentration of nicotine than the others.
 Unlike many other Solanaceae species, they do not contain tropane alkaloids, which are often poisonous to humans and other animals.

 Despite containing enough nicotine and other compounds such as germacrene and anabasine and other piperidine alkaloids (varying between species) to deter most herbivores, a number of such animals have evolved the ability to feed on Nicotiana species without being harmed.
 Nonetheless, tobacco is unpalatable to many species due to its other attributes.
 For example, although the cabbage looper is a generalist pest, tobacco's gummosis and trichomes can harm early larvae survival.
 As a result, some tobacco plants (chiefly N. glauca) have become established as invasive weeds in some places.